Xigou

-The Xigou (細狗), also known as Xiquan (細犬), Xiliegou (細獵狗), Chinese Hound (中國獵犬), Kuaiquan (快犬), and Chinese Xiquan (中國細犬), is a rare breed of sighthound native to China.
+The Xigou (細狗, literally: narrow dog), also known as Xiquan (細犬), Xiliegou (細獵狗), Chinese Hound (中國獵犬), Kuaiquan (快犬), and Chinese Xiquan (中國細犬), is a rare breed of sighthound native to China.

 Background

 The Xigou is an ancient indigenous dog breed from China, with evidence suggesting it has existed for over 2,500 years.
 Historically, the Xigou has been highly regarded by both nobility and commoners throughout various Chinese dynasties.
 Representations of the breed can be found in numerous Chinese tombs and cultural relics.

 While some cynologists speculate the Xigou is the principal ancestor of all sighthounds known today, others indicate modern stock may have been intermixed in more recent years, pointing to greyhounds shipped to China by the East India Company.
 Once used to chase and capture prey on the open, flat land of the Huangtu Plateau, the breed is now in trouble, its numbers plummeting as a result of the government curbing the rights of its citizens to hunt.
 The China Kennel Union (CKU) classifies the breed as 'rare', and is trying to resurrect it.
 To that end, the CKU initiated an effort to collect DNA from the dogs in 2017.